ygong10/FocusExtension/README.md

   * Google Chrome
     * [Download The Latest Version of Google Chrome](https://www.google.com/chrome/)

 ## Getting Started
 You will only need Google Chrome and Firebase to work on this project.
 Make sure to replace the credentials in the project with your own credentials from firebase.

-These two guides will help you get set up
+These two guides will help you understand how to use firebase with chrome extension
   * [firebase-chrome-extension](https://github.com/firebase/firebase-chrome-extension)
   * [chromextension quickstarter](https://github.com/firebase/quickstart-js/tree/master/auth/chromextension)